Tales-K/barnablood/docs/DEPLOY_QUICK.md

 Railway's `PORT` environment variable is automatically used by Next.js in production.

+## Node.js Version

+Next.js 16 requires Node.js >= 20.9.0.
+The `package.json` specifies this in the `engines` field, so Railway will automatically use the correct version.

 ## Updating Your App

 Push to your connected GitHub branch: